-A person’s property is called their estate.
-When they die without a will, this estate is distributed according to rules determined by the individual’s home state.
+The property is called your estate.
+When your loved one dies without a will, this estate is distributed according to rules determined by their home state.
 These are called rules of intestacy.
-Intestacy is just what you call it when someone dies without a will.
+Intestacy is the legal name for the condition of the estate when someone dies without a will.
 In Texas, the rules of intestacy are determined by the Texas Probate Code.
 This is the order in which an estate is distributed according to those rules:

 - If a single person dies with no children, it passes first to his parents.

-- If there are any siblings or nieces or nephews, then half would go to a surviving parent and the remaining half would be divided among the siblings and nephews.
+- Next, if there are any siblings or nieces or nephews, then half would go to a surviving parent and the remaining half would be divided among the siblings and nephews.

-- If you have no surviving parents, all of your property is given to your siblings.
+- Then, if you have no surviving parents, all of your property is given to your siblings.

 - If you’re unfortunate enough to die without any surviving descendants, parents, siblings, or nieces of nephews, then the estate is divided into two halves.
 One half is distributed to relatives on the mother’s side of the family and the other half goes to the father’s side.